What Does a Data Analyst Do? Exploring the Day-to-Day of This Tech Career

-It’s one thing to daydream about a job—and another thing to perform those job duties every day.
-You need all the facts before you choose to pursue a new career.
-We did the digging to uncover what data analysts really do all day.
-Read on to discover the daily job duties that could be part of your future career.
+You need all the facts before you choose to pursue a new career, like what does a data analyst do all day?
+Read on to discover the breakdown that could be part of your future career.

 Generally speaking, a data analyst will retrieve and gather data, organize it and use it to reach meaningful conclusions.
-“Data analysts’ work varies depending on the type of data that they’re working with (sales, social media, inventory, etc.) as well as the specific client project,” says Stephanie Pham, analyst for Porter Novelli.
+“Data analysts’ work varies depending on the type of data that they’re working with—for example sales, social media, inventory, etc.—as well as the specific client project,” says Stephanie Pham, analyst for Porter Novelli®.

-Regardless of which industry they work in, data analysts can expect to spend their time developing systems for collecting data and compiling their findings into reports that can help improve their company.
+Regardless of which industry they work in, data analysts can expect to spend their time developing systems for collecting data, seeking meaningful patterns and compiling their findings into reports that can help improve their company.

 Now that you have an idea of what data analysts do in general, you’re ready to dig into the specifics of life on the job as a data analyst.